valzi/villagefolk/docs/Adventuring.md

 Joe has a fairly standard Constitution.
 He drank 3 beers, so his critical failure range has expanded by 2 points to 18-20.
 If he rolls an 18 during a check, he'll critically fail the check.

-## Foraging

-A party may forage when in a wilderness environment.
-(Doing this requires every party member's turn.)
-It does not take extra time or slow travel, but it may only be done once per 6 miles per day.
-Roll under half the Wisdom of one party member to  gain the party enough food for d6 meals (a meal is only half of a ration.)

 ---

 ## Hit Dice